Otherwise Unstable Structures Self-Assemble in the Cavities of Cuboctahedral Coordination Cages.

 We present a method for the directed self-assembly of interlocked structures and coordination complexes in a set of metal-organic hosts.
-New homo- and hetero-leptic metal complexes – species that cannot be prepared outside – form within the cavities of cuboctahedral coordination cages.
+New homo- and heteroleptic metal complexes-species that cannot be prepared outside-form within the cavities of cuboctahedral coordination cages.
 When linear bidentate guests and macrocycles are sequentially introduced to the host, a rotaxane is threaded internally; the resulting ternary host-guest complex is a new kind of molecular gyroscope.
 Tetradentate guests segregate the cavities of these cages into distinct spaces, promoting new stoichiometries and modes of ligand binding to metal ions.
-The behaviours of bound complexes were observed to alter markedly as a result of confinement: in situ oxidations and spin transitions, neither of which occur ex situ, were both observed to proceed.
+The behaviors of bound complexes were observed to alter markedly as a result of confinement: In situ oxidations and spin transitions, neither of which occur ex situ, were both observed to proceed.
 By providing a tailored space for new modes of coordination-driven self-assembly, the inner phases of cuboctahedral coordination cages provide a new medium for synthetic coordination chemistry.

 UK Engineering and Physical Sciences Research Council (EPSRC EP/P027067/1) and the European Research Council (ERC 695009).

 European Research Council (695009)